How to Migrate Outlook PST to Office 365 (Microsoft 365)?

 • Click Add under the Assigned tab and choose the user you want to assign the role for importing the Outlook PST file.

-Step 2: Create an Import Job
+Step 2: Create PST Import Job in Microsoft 365

 To create an Outlook PST to Office 365 import job for uploading PST files to Azure Storage, follow these steps: